 Where to Stay in Germantown

-In this mostly residential area, your best bet is to stay in a vacation rental because there aren’t any hotels located within the limits of Germantown neighborhood.
-However, there are some incredibly cute, centrally located apartments and lofts!
+Your best bet for this area is to stay in a vacation rental!
+This is a residential area and there aren’t any hotels here.
+But there are some incredibly cute, centrally located apartments and lofts.

-- Located in the center of Germantown, this stylish two bedroom house is super cute and modern!
-You’ll be within walking distance of Goss Avenue with its shops and restaurants, as well as Barret Avenue, a trendy and busy street bordering the neighborhood.
+- Located in the center of Germantown, this Stylish Two Bedroom House is super cute and modern!
+You’ll be in walking distance of Goss Avenue with it’s shops and restaurants, as well as Barret Avenue which is also trendy and busy.

-- This intimate and eccentric loft is located directly in the heart of Germantown!
+- This intimate, modern loft is located directly in the heart of Germantown!
 Centrally located between NULU and the Highlands, you’ll be within walking distance of Germantown’s most noteworthy hangouts.
-This modern loft features a large skylight above the tiled shower, making it the perfect place to unwind after a long day of exploring Germantown and its surrounding neighborhoods!
+This modern loft is thoughtfully designed and the perfect place to unwind after a long day of exploring Germantown and its surrounding neighborhoods!

 Map of things to do in germantown